Skip to main content

 Time series processing functions

-You can use time series processing functions to transform or augment a time series.
+The following table lists the time series processing functions that you can use to transform or augment a time series.
 You can apply these functions to a time series repeatedly and in any suitable order.

 FunctionDescription